lasagnaphil/gen-arena/README.md

 This is an implementation of a generational arena (or a slot map, sparse set, etc. depending on the terminology), implemented in C++11 with minimal dependencies.

+(Current status: alpha, only Windows MSVC and Clang are tested)
 ## Using the library

 This is a header-only library, so just grab the header files in `src/` and you're good to go.
 (All three header files are needed!)